Helping millions of people navigate the world of technology.

 It’s also possible to turn off VBS on Windows by uninstalling Virtual Machine.
 Let’s do it by following these steps:

-Note: Uninstalling the Virtual Machine platform will prevent you from using Android apps on Windows.
+Note: Uninstalling the Virtual Machine platform will prevent you from using the Android apps on Windows.

 open turn windows features on or off